mobink/qaChallenge/README.md

 ## Disadvantages

-- **Overhead**: Maintaining detailed reports and logs can slow down the pipeline.
+- **Overhead**: Maintaining detailed reports and logs can slow down the test execution.